Are you one of the thousands of Americans with a lingering fungal infection?

 - Jock Itch & more

 Candida albicans is the strain most commonly associated with urinary tract and yeast infections in women.
-Candida albicans and other Candida spp. can also affect us systemically, especially in the intestines following use of antibiotics, or a course of chemotherapy.
+Candida albicans and other Candida spp. can also affect us systemically, especially in the intestines following the use of antibiotics, or a course of chemotherapy.

 Conventional medicine often jumps right to how to treat an existing fungal infection with an anti-fungal medication or cream, but let’s review some of the potential causes from a more holistic perspective.